bloominstituteoftechnology/Intro-Python-I/README.md

 ## Summary

-* Implement a number of tiny Python programs that demonstrate Python syntax.
+* Implement a number of tiny Python programs that demonstrate Python syntax and language concepts.

 ## Instructions